 i) Revenue from power supply

-The Company's contracts with customers for the sale of electricity generally include one performance obligation.
-The Company has concluded that revenue from sale of electricity, net of discounts, incentives / disincentives, if any, should be recognised at the point in time when electricity is supplied to the customers.
+The Company's contracts with Customers/ DISCOM for the sale of electricity generally include one performance obligation.
+The Company has concluded that revenue from sale of electricity, net of discounts, incentives/ disincentives, if any, should be recognised at the point in time when electricity is supplied to the customers.

 ii) Sale of traded goods

-iii) Revenue from Engineering, procurement and construction services is recognised on completion of performance obligation under the contract with the customer.
+iii) Revenue from Engineering, procurement and construction services (net of reversals/credits) is recognised on completion of performance obligation under the contract with the customer.

 iv) Revenue from Services rendered is recognised when the performance obligation is satisfied as per the terms of agreement.

-v) Interest income is recognised on time proportion basis at Effective Interest Rate (EIR).
+v) I nterest Income is accrued on a time basis at Effective Interest Rate (EIR).
 Interest income is included in finance income in the Statement of Profit and Loss.

-vi) Income from perpetual securities is accounted for when the right to receive income is established.
+vii) I ncome from perpetual debt is accounted for when the right to receive income is established.

 Trade receivables